Building TIC-80

 • Run CMake:

-• cmake -G "MinGW Makefiles" ..
+• cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=MinSizeRel -DBUILD_SDLGPU=On -DBUILD_WITH_ALL=On ..

-• Note: To build the pro version, include the handle -DBUILD_PRO=ON
+• Note: To build the pro version, include the handle -DBUILD_PRO=On

 • This takes some time!